-- 3. Reduce the area that is zoned for Business and Light Manufacturing.
-When the M-1 zoning is replaced with the BLM zoning district the area designated for business and light manufacturing development should be focused on the Highway Two corridor and the commercially developed corridor along Midway Road. - a.
-Rezone the M-1 zoned properties south of the CN Railway curve in the southeast corner of the study area to the new RR zoning district.
+- 3. Reduce Modify the area that is zoned for Business and Light Manufacturing.
+When the M-1 zoning is replaced with the BLM zoning district the area designated for business and light manufacturing development should be focused on the Highway 2 corridor and the commercially developed corridor along Midway Road. - Rezone the M-1 zoned properties south of the CN Railway curve in the southeast corner of the study area to the new RR zoning district. - b.
+Combine the zoning of several parcels along Hermantown Road which are currently split between S-1 and M-1 zoning into S-1 zoning to be consistent with the existing residential uses of the properties.

-- b.
-Combine the zoning of several parcels along Hermantown Road which are currently split between S-1 and M-1 zoning into S-1 zoning to be consistent with the existing residential uses of the properties. - 4.
-Work with the St. Louis County Highway Department to improve traffic flow and safety of Midway Road south of Highway Two.
-Due to the low density of development ti in the area lowering the speed limit on Midway Road is nto an option.
+- 4. Work with the St. Louis County Highway Department to improve traffic flow and safety of Midway Road south of Highway 2.
+Due to the low density of development in the area lowering the speed limit on Midway Road is not an option the County will consider.
 Several actions were identified that could improve traffic flow and safety of Midway Road. - a.
 Railroad overpass.
 An overpass of the CN rail line would eliminate traffic delays and existing safety issues by eliminating the blocking of the roadway by trains.
 An overpass is the most expensive option and would require the longest timeframe to be completed.
 Such an overpass may not be warranted by existing traffic volumes or patterns.
-An overpass would eliminate the current access to Old Highway Two and necessitate acquisition of private property.
-The Adolph Store would almost certainly be eliminated.
+An overpass would eliminate the current access to Old Highway 2 and necessitate acquisition of private property.
+The Adolph Store site would almost certainly likely be eliminated needed for the overpass structure.
 The store owner indicated that he could move his business.
-The City would likely need to take the lead role in property buyouts and plan for impact to Old Highway Two.
+The City would likely need to take the lead role in property buyouts acquisition and plan for impacts to Old Highway 2.
 As a major capital improvement an overpass would need to be included in the county and state long range transportation plans.